fybrik/airbyte-module/fybrik/README.md

    kubectl config set-context --current --namespace=fybrik-airbyte-sample
    ```

-1. Create an asset (the `letter-frequency` asset), the policy to access if, and an application that requires this asset:
+1. Create an asset (the `letter-frequency` asset), the policy to access it (we use a policy that does not restrict access nor mandate any transformations), and an application that requires this asset:
    ```bash
    kubectl apply -f $AIRBYTE_MODULE_DIR/fybrik/asset.yaml kubectl -n fybrik-system create configmap sample-policy --from-file=$AIRBYTE_MODULE_DIR/fybrik/sample-policy.rego